BrianHung/EmojiPicker/README.md

 </div>

-To do this, we virtualize emoji elements with [`react-window`](https://github.com/bvaughn/react-window) and `react-window-infinite-loader`, meaning elements are not rendered into the DOM until they are visible through the scroll viewport.
-This allows `react-twemoji-picker` to be used with input or contenteditable components which require fast responsivity.
+To do this, we virtualize emoji elements with [`react-window`](https://github.com/bvaughn/react-window) and [`react-window-infinite-loader`](), meaning elements are not rendered into the DOM until they are visible through the scroll viewport.
+This allows [`react-twemoji-picker`](https://github.com/BrianHung/EmojiPicker) to be used with input or contenteditable components which require fast responsivity.

+Original svg sources for emoji spritesheet comes from Twitter's [`twemoji`](https://github.com/twitter/twemoji) library. 😊

 ## Installation